solysians/Scrollify/README.md

 ## 🛡 Security Considerations
 - Uses **OpenZeppelin's ERC721** implementation for security and standardization.
 - Ownership restricted to **prevent unauthorized minting**.

-## 📜 License
-This project is licensed under the **MIT License**.

-## 📞 Contact
-For any issues or contributions, reach out via GitHub Issues or sidharth.120504@gmail.com